anc5c07/anc5c07-site/_posts/2023-11-01-ria-thayer.md

 - an ANC meeting would not be a precondition for moving forward on the design, though it's the preferred method of discussing the matter because "the engineer designing this safety installation would prefer to vet questions/feedback during the meeting instead of a lot of email follow up"
 - since the subject intersections is on the 5B/5C boundary and wouldn't require a vote at this time, the appropriate venue for a presentation is the 5B06/5C07 Joint SMD meeting which typically occurs on fourth Wednesdays; we are deliberating on when we might have this meeting during (or after) the holidays
 - I did start writing out some immediate questions on the scope of this project; while I never received answers, I did find some exemplars of other HAWK signal Notices of Intent that answered most of them

-## Traffic Signal warrants
-The determination of whether an intersection should receive a full traffic signal is based on ["warrants" (criteria threshold) prescribed by the Manual on Uniform Traffic Control Devices (MUTCD)](https://mutcd.fhwa.dot.gov/htm/2009/part4/part4b.htm).
-There are 9 warrants.
-While I'm still working on getting this analysis for RIA/Thayer, it's safe to assume that DDOT did not assess any of the warrants were met, and is pursuing a HAWK signal as an alternative.

-Depending on what I eventually find, we may want to push back on the warrant analysis and continue working for a full traffic signal.
-However, there are a lot of important improvements to the intersection we can likely get in scope for the HAWK signal design, which would then vastly improve the starting point for a future upgrade to a full traffic signal.

-With the warrant analysis in hand, we could also be vigilant to log issues that might change the outcome on re-analysis, particularly in regardes to Warrant #7, which considers crashes that a full traffic signal could potentially have prevented.

-## HAWK signals
-I'll fill this in with some DDOT specifics later, but [more info here for now](https://nacto.org/publication/urban-bikeway-design-guide/bicycle-signals/hybrid-beacon-for-bike-route-crossing-of-major-street/)).

-## HAWK ambitions
-There are a number of things we should push for in the HAWK design:
-- **an advanced stop line:** these indicators of where to stop ahead of the crosswalk are important to avoid drivers in one lane from entering the crosswalk due to a pedestrian in the crosswalk being blocked by an adjacent stopped driver (these are known as "multiple-threat crashes"; this is especially important for a crossing of six lanes of high-speed traffic.
-DDOT does not always provision these in their HAWK designs.
-- **median hardening:** this will be tactical (using flexposts and prefabricated concrete, not poured concrete and granite) and there won't be much of an actual pedestrian refuge, but we can do the best we can implementing turn elimination through more median hardening; DDOT has implemented the elimination of some turning manuevers as part of HAWK implementation design in other cases
-- **curb extensions on the north side** where there's 24-hour parking, so truck drivers stop parking over the crosswalks (this can't be done on the south side as present as it's a through lane during evening rush-hour)